FelixHerrmann/swift-package-list/README.md

 Add the package to your project as shown [here](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).

-It contains 2 libraries; `SwiftPackageList` for loading the Data and `SwiftPackageListUI` to get an iOS Settings-like user interface.
+It contains 3 libraries; `SwiftPackageList`/`SwiftPackageListObjc` for loading the Data in Swift and Objective-C and `SwiftPackageListUI` to get an iOS Settings-like user interface.

 #### SwiftPackageList